 At Westminster on that day, something happened.
 What it was is beginning to become clear.
 I imagine in a month or two we'll have a better idea.

 <autobiographical_note>So, as far as I'm concerned, rolling news can just keep rolling.
 It seems to me interesting that – among the many possible "first uses" investigated in that Slate piece – one, Phil Graham's (not the Ur-text, it turns out), came from a speech addressed to correspondents for a weekly.
 Let us not get our fingertips dirty with the pencil-sharpenings.

 This reminded me of the afternoon of 11 September 2001.
 I was working in an open-plan office, recovering from the Y2K jollities.

 <rant flame="low-mid">A colleague was following rolling news on one of his many devices (he was the early adopter's early adopter – adoptio praecox was his thing, perhaps).
 A reporter (possibly from the BBC, though they're not by any means the worst ...

 Which reminds me of all the smart a*s (=ALECS, of course) who say things like "Remember all that Millennium Bug nonsense.
 The IT sales people used it as an excuse to sell a load of new kit.
 And what happened?
 Nothing!
 Not a thing, except that we all have to fill in 4-digit dates.
 I mean who needs to scroll down through dozens of 21st century dates when they're opening a new bank account, say?....
 Er... maybe that's not the best of examples."

 Well no, you bozo, I think.
 Nothing happened, not a thing, because for the last two or three years of the 20th century IT engineers were busy making sure it didn't.

-<digression type="mitigation">...) and he passed on the "news" there had been several casualties and AT LEAST A DOZEN deaths.
+<digression type="mitigation">...) passed on the "news" that there had been several casualties and AT LEAST A DOZEN deaths.

 In a recent